-Lauren Macer of Sisalla Interior Design said that unlike the 80s, however, they will not be used as border tiles but as main features in bathroom walls or for cladding fireplaces, die to their natural matte finish.
+Lauren Macer of Sisalla Interior Design said that unlike the ’80s, however, they will not be used as border tiles but as main features in bathroom walls or for cladding fireplaces, due to their natural matte finish.
 Without the rustic feel and keeping up with the matte trend, these tiles could add character and warmth to interiors.

 Cork is no longer just for wines.
 In fact, not only is it becoming stylish, it is becoming an entire feature in itself as it adds texture and warmth to spaces, which means that you now have an excuse to turn an entire wall into your own corkboard with all your Pinterest ideas pinned on it.

 Navy and midnight blues are long gone.
-By 2017, interior design is all about dark greens.
+Interior designs for 2017 are all about dark greens.
 Dark green for bedrooms will make a great backdrop for tan leathers, furs, brass lamps, and natural linen.
 It will be used as a feature furniture, however, like an armchair or cushion.
 It will serve as an accent, adding depth to the room and color from the outdoors.

-Leave the timber bed frames in 2016 as 2017 is all about upholstered bed heads.
-These things had been a staple in luxury bedrooms like those in celebrity homes or hotels, but it’s just making its way to upper-middle classes.
+Leave the timber bed frames in 2016 as interior designs for 2017 will be welcoming upholstered bedheads.
+These things have been a staple in luxury bedrooms like those in celebrity homes or hotels, but it’s just making its way to upper-middle classes.
 Whether it’s for classic models in neutral colors or plush versions in velvet, bedheads make it easy to update and add glamour to a bedroom.